'Please save him' plead Belarus blogger's parents - RFI

 They said their son felt safe in the European Union, first in Poland, where he moved in 2019, and then in Lithuania.

-Holidaying with his girlfriend in Greece, where his Ryanair flight left from Sunday on its way to Lithuania, his father said Roman "could not have predicted such an outcome".#photo3
+Holidaying with his girlfriend in Greece, where his Ryanair flight left from Sunday on its way to Lithuania, his father said Roman "could not have predicted such an outcome".

 "He was on a plane registered in an EU country... and flying from an EU country to an EU country!"